|Product type||Floor lamp|

 Power cable: plastic cable

-Please note that the version white is supplied with a white power cable, all other colour versions with a black cable.
+Please note that the version white, Warm Sand, Soft Yellow and Electric Orange are supplied with a white power cable, all other colour versions with a black cable.

 |Function & properties||Tilting head